 Stage 4 is escalation to the Head of Safeguarding Adults in Bristol City Council and a response must be received in 5 days.
-Director must also inform the Trustee Responsible for Safeguarding at Stage 4.
+Head of Services must also inform CEO and the Trustee Responsible for Safeguarding at Stage 4.

 Stage 5 is a referral to the Chair of the Keeping Bristol Safe Partnership who will acknowledge within 2 days and set out a timescale for resolution.